densenden/sen-shop-mvp/sen-commerce/docs/ARTWORK_MODULE.md

 # Artwork Module Implementation

+> **Note:** This documentation is now Medusa v2 style only.
+MikroORM is no longer used in this project.
+All models and migrations should follow Medusa v2 conventions.

 ## Overview

 Custom Medusa v2 module for managing digital artworks with collections, product linking, and cloud storage integration.